Wisbell/dino-zoo/README.md

 - Add Personnel CRUD

-- Add tests for services/controllers
+- Add tests for services/controllers/maybe front end as well

 - Refactor create/edit forms into one pug file

 - Add nullable type to age/numberOfkills for animal entity

+- Add about page with github link